Intellectual Property Department

 A: A colour claim makes it clear what rights are claimed when you apply for registration of a mark.
 Your trade mark registration will protect you against infringing use by an identical or similar mark.
 In certain circumstances, a colour claim may help you to show that an infringing mark is similar and that your mark has been infringed.

-Q: If I have filed an application for registration without making a colour claim or filing Form T2A, can I subsequently claim colour as an element of the trade mark?
+Q: If I have filed an application for registration without making a colour claim in Form T2, can I subsequently claim colour as an element of the trade mark?

 Q: If I claim colour, do I need to state the particular colour in the claim?
 Can I simply put "the colour as shown in the representation"?